 The Dark Ages… what are they exactly?
 Yes, it is an actual historical period after the fall of the Roman Empire, but closer to home at the Naval Academy, the Dark Ages are the dark, overcast, cold, and dreary days of winter after Christmas and before spring.
 The sun hides for days, maybe weeks at a time, tans fade, snow, ice, and rain abound, and it is just plain dark, cold, gloomy, and dreary on the Yard.

 Extra special care packages with favorite snacks, encouraging cards, pick me ups like a gift card to Starbucks or Bean Rush can brighten up your Mid’s day.
 Plan a visit if the Yard is open – you will find no crowds, but bring a warm coat!
-Planning an out-of-the-ordinary activity (when possible) during the visit (gong for teat at Reynold’s Tavern, ceramics, a candle making at Candles Off Main, a play or concert (when possible), going for a peaceful stroll or to a nearby park for a change of scenery, or any other favorite activity can brighten your Mid’s day.
+Planning an out-of-the-ordinary activity (when possible) during the visit (gong for tea at Reynold’s Tavern, ceramics, a candle making at Candles Off Main, a play or concert (when possible), going for a peaceful stroll or to a nearby park for a change of scenery, or any other favorite activity can brighten your Mid’s day.
 Our parents club sends Dark Ages care packages and gift cards.
 You can also send your Mids Amazon packages with favorite snacks (remember that storage is VERY limited, so the key is small) and other goodies.
 It is also good to keep in mind that the USNA Post Office is small and is manned by two persons, that tackle thousands of parcel that arrive each day.
 So… be patient!

 If you have a Plebe, this is a tough time mentally.
 Your Plebe recently returned from break with family and friends, and now they are back to the structure and rigidness that can be the Academy, but this time will soon pass.
 The are are also considering their major selection which can be stressful if they are not sure what to pursue.